planetis-m/neuralnet-examples/README.md

 ### 1. [perceptron](perceptron.nim)
 The [perceptron](https://en.wikipedia.org/wiki/Perceptron) algorithm.
 The activation function is a binary step function called "heaviside step function".
-Mean squared error as a loss function.
+Hinge loss as a loss function.
 Capable of binary classification.
 The example functions as an OR gate.

 ```json